DmitryFillo/nginx-proxy-pitfalls/README.rst

       proxy_pass https://api.com/;
   }

 It's because of nginx doesn't respect ``resolver`` directive in this case.
-It will resolve api.com only at startup (or reload) by system resolver (/etc/resolv.conf) anyway, even if real TTL of A/AAAA record api.com is 1s.
+It will resolve api.com only at startup (or reload) by system resolver (/etc/resolv.conf), even if real TTL of A/AAAA record api.com is 1s.

 Add variables
 -------------